How-To AI - Background How-To AI - Background

 3

-Specify the structure and length of the output.
+Determine the structure and length of the output.
 This way you get exactly the format you need.

 Example: "List the 5 most important points"